bobleesj/Course_UIKit_Fundamentals_with_Bob/2000/2100/2101_life_cycle_of_app.md

  6. `applicationWillEnterForeground:`—Method called when the app moves from background to foreground
  6. `applicationWillTerminate:`— Method called when the app gets killed

- > For app initialization, it is highly recommended that you use this method and the application:willFinishLaunchingWithOptions: method and do not use the applicationDidFinishLaunching: method, which is intended only for apps that run on older versions of iOS.
-[Apple](https://developer.apple.com/reference/uikit/uiapplicationdelegate/1622921-application?language=objc)
+ > For app initialization, it is highly recommended that you use this method and the application:willFinishLaunchingWithOptions: method and do not use the applicationDidFinishLaunching: method, which is intended only for apps that run on older versions of iOS. - [Apple](https://developer.apple.com/reference/uikit/uiapplicationdelegate/1622921-application?language=objc)

+Determining why and how an app launched is the responsibility of the launchOptions parameter.
+Like a userInfo dictionary,

 <img src="/images/2000/Launch_Cycle.png" alt="The entire life cycle of an app" style="width: 500px;"/>